-To generate this report, you would use the advanced object chooser and select Supporter_Event(the table joining supporters and events - essentially, instances of event registrations), followed by Supporter, and followed by Donation... or else, the same sequence in reverse, starting with Donation.
+EXAMPLE: To build a report on subsequent donor performance of people who attended an event last year, you would use the advanced object chooser and select Supporter_Event(the table joining supporters and events), followed by Supporter, and followed by Donation.

 Let's get Technical

 As a general rule of thumb, every page and record you create in Salsa has its own table having the same name as the entity.
 For example, if you create a group called ‘Activists’, it will be saved in a table called Group.
-If you create a campaign it will be saved in a table called Campaign, and so forth.
 Because almost all features and activities in Salsa depend in some part on supporter activities, almost all tables are connected to the Supporter table.
 The connection between the supporter activity (such as group membership or action history) and the supporter record itself is done through a third table named “Supporter ”.
-For example, Supporter Group or Supporter Campaign.
+For example, supporter_group.

-For example, if you select Supporter Group then Supporter, you can only report on supporters that belong to at least one group.
+EXAMPLE: If you initially select supporter_group, then select the Supporter table, you can only report on supporters that belong to at least one group.
 All supporters that are not affiliated with any group are filtered out at this point.
-But if you had selected Supporter then Supporter Group, it would be a different story: you could report on both supporters that don’t belong to a group and also those who do.
-As a guide line if you want to include as much detail as possible, select the largest table first then the more specific table.
+But if you had selected Supporter then supporter_group, it would be a different story: you could report on both supporters that don’t belong to a group and also those who do.
+As a guideline if you want to include as much detail as possible, select the largest table first then the more specific table.

-The "group by" box only appears if the report is an Aggregate Report.
+Group by: The "group by" box only appears if the report is an Aggregate Report.
 If box is checked for a particular field, it means it’s going to aggregate records which have the same value in that particular field in to one record.
-For instance, one might group counts of various things by dates - transactions by month, list signups by date, e-advocacy actions by date.
-To do this, add the relevant date field in the columns tab and check on "group by".
 When multiple "group by" options are selected, it creates a sort of hierarchy of how the results will be organized defined by the sequence of the fields.
 That is to say, first records will be grouped by the top column in the list, and then each group will be grouped by the second column creating subgroup and so forth.

 To list all the records with in a group, make sure include the unique identifier of the records to the group by list.
 For instance, to list all supporters within a group, first group by Group Key then by Supporter Key.
 If you don’t, your report will show one supporter record per group.